 4).
 Cost: It would be interesting to know that the cost of the stone contributes to only around 20% of the total project cost with most of the money spent on other materials and labor.
 That means, opting for an expensive stone is not going to make much difference in your budget.

-The availability and price of a paving stone differ from region to region.
+The availability and price of a natural stone paver stone differ from region to region.
 The quantity ordered along with your distance from the place of origin of that stone are two major factors that influence the price.

 1).
 Ideal thickness should be of 2 inches, which best supports heavy footfalls and can easily cope up with weather changes and the settling process.

 2).
 Avoid round cobblestones and polished/honed flagstones as round cobblestones can make the path tough to walk over, while polished or honed flagstones can make the path slippery.